 The facility appeared to be in compliance with PTI 34-00A, and applicable rules and regulations.
-Some recordkeeping items need to be included (i.e., daily emission records for xylene and spray booth operating hours) as noted above but in general, much improved over the last time I inspected.
+Some recordkeeping items need to be included (i.e., daily emission records for xylene and spray booth operating hours) as noted above.
+Differences between the daily log "Emissions Reporting Data" total usage for the month versus what is listed in the electronic records needs to be explored.
+Just based on January 2022 logs, usage in the booths is higher than used in the electronic records to calculate "COATING USAGE IN POUNDS".